lrdfrd/McMa/Readme.txt

 But if you don’t, just make sure you have it installed.
 Or install it with:

-sudo apt-get install screen
+sudo apt install screen

 Or my favorite, Byobu which includes screen and is much better (in my opinion):

-sudo apt-get install byobu
+sudo apt install byobu

 Also, have McMyAdmin working before using this, this is for autorun and control of McMyAdmin from the command line and/or ssh.

-How To Install (ubuntu 14.04)

 Use your favorite editor (I prefer nano) to create file called "mcma" in /etc/init.d/

 cd /etc/init.d